Get Real Estate Help From The Experts

 Key Takeaways:

-Tenants pay the fee for rented homes, while owners of vacant or self-occupied units pay based on estimated rental value
+Tenants usually pay the fee for rented homes, while owners of vacant or self-occupied units pay based on estimated rental value

 Table of Content